rwood-moz/awsy/README.md

         python awsy.py --help

 It currently takes a large amount of time for the get_about_memory tool to pull the GC/cc files off of the emulator; the driver may seem to get stuck at "Got N/N files."
 Since it takes so long, this has currently been disabled (using the --no-gc-cc-log option).
+See Bug 897301.

 The resulting about-memory files will be found in the local folder where AWSY was cloned to.